nkabbara/nkabbara.github.io/docs/practicing-stupidity.md

 A good example of something that meets these requirements is learning a new language.
 A foreign language will almost certainly be difficult to learn.
 You must speak it with native speakers in order to practice it and measure your progress.
 Constantly failing until you've improved sufficiently shouldn't cause you any harm if you're learning with the right people.

 The most beneficial characteristic of this is the sheer amount of trivial mistakes that you will make as you speak with a native speaker.
 Feeling stupid several times per conversation is great practice at discovering the shape of the feeling of stupidity.
 Then working at understanding it deeply in order to change how you react to it.
-After a thousand times of this, which shouldn't take more than a few months of daily practice, this feelings becomes nothing more than an artifact of the mind as it's growing.
+After a thousand times of this, which shouldn't take more than a few months of daily practice, **this feelings becomes nothing more than an artifact of the mind as it's growing.**

-Also: notice as you’re learning a new language how people’s reactions to your speaking is different: a language expert might be impressed with you.
-While a non expert native speaker might judge your incompetent.
-The former knows what it takes while the latter might not.
-Similarly with gentle souls and assholes.

 One thing you'll notice as you go through this is how people with deep knowledge and clear understanding of what you're learning will almost never make you feel stupid.
 Most likely because they've looked stupid as they've developed deep expertise and know that that's how it goes.
 On the other hand, the people that do make you feel or look stupid might be trying to camouflage some insecurity.